1977 San Francisco Board of Supervisors election: Post-assassination

-After both Harvey Milk and then-mayor George Moscone were assassinated by Dan White in 1978, the future of electoral districts were cast in doubt.
-Feinstein, serving as president of the Board during the 1978 fiscal year, was immediately made mayor in Moscone's stead to serve out his term (with Louise Renne replacing her in the Board seat), becoming the first female mayor in San Francisco's municipal history; she was elected to the position in the following mayoral election of 1983.
-Harry Britt was selected by Mayor Feinstein to succeed Milk, and would hold a seat on the council until 1993.
+After both Harvey Milk and then-mayor George Moscone were assassinated by Dan White in 1978, the future of electoral districts was in doubt.
+Feinstein, who was serving as president of the Board at the time of the assassinations, became interim mayor immediately; a week later the Board elected her mayor in Moscone's stead to serve out his term (with Louise Renne replacing her in the Board seat), becoming the first female mayor in San Francisco's municipal history.
+She was elected to full terms in 1979 and 1983.
+Harry Britt was selected by Mayor Feinstein to succeed Milk, and would hold a seat on the Board until 1993.

-In 1980, districts were abolished and replaced by the original city-at-large slate for future elections; electoral districts were only revived beginning with the 2000 elections.
+In 1980, districts were abolished and replaced by the original city-at-large slate for future elections; electoral districts were only revived beginning with the 2000 election.